Milorph/final_proj/report.md

 | RMSE | - | - | 0.3027 |
 | 95th Percentile Error | - | - | 0.
 5193 |

 The mean absolute error of 0.11 log2 units means my fold changes are off by about 8% on average (2^0.11 ≈ 1.08).
-The 95th percentile error of 0.52 means 5% of genes have fold changes off by ~40% or more.
+And on the 95th percentile error it gave 0.52  which means that 5% of genes have fold changes off by ~40% or a bit more.

 ---